AbhishekS04/muxlink/README.md

-# Branchline - Your Personalized Link Hub
+# Muxlink - Your Personalized Link Hub

-Branchline is a customizable, open-source link-in-bio solution that lets you create a personalized landing page for all your important links.
+Muxlink is a customizable, open-source link-in-bio solution that lets you create a personalized landing page for all your important links.
 It's built with modern web technologies and designed for easy self-hosting and customization.

 ## Overview